• Disease Overview

 Causes

-Alport syndrome is caused by disease-causing variants in the DNA sequences of specific genes.
+Alport syndrome results from disease-causing variants in the DNA sequences of specific genes.
 Genes provide instructions for creating proteins that play a critical role in many functions of the body.
-When a disease-causing variant in the DNA sequence of genes of a gene occurs, the protein product may be faulty, inefficient, or absent.
-Depending upon the functions of the particular protein, this can affect many organ systems of the body.
+When a disease-causing variant in the DNA sequence of genes of a gene occurs, the protein product may be faulty, inefficient or absent.
+Depending upon the functions of the protein, this can affect many organ systems of the body.

-Autosomal recessive Alport syndrome is caused by disease-causing variants in both copies of either the COL4A3 or the COL4A4 genes.
-Autosomes are the non-sex chromosomes that carry most of our genes.
-There are 22 autosomes and cells have two copies of each autosome, one inherited from the mother and the other inherited from the father.
-Each cell has two copies (alleles) of every autosomal gene.
-Autosomal recessive genetic disorders occur when an individual inherits an abnormal copy of a gene from each parent.
-If an individual receives one normal gene and one gene for the disease, the person will be heterozygous for the disease, and may or may not show symptoms.
-The risk for two heterozygous parents to both pass the altered gene and, therefore, have an affected child is 25% with each pregnancy.
-The risk to have a child who is heterozygous like the parents is 50% with each pregnancy.
+Autosomal recessive Alport syndrome is caused by disease-causing variants in both copies of either the COL4A3 or the COL4A4 gene.
+Recessive genetic disorders occur when an individual inherits a disease-causing gene variant from each parent.
+If an individual receives one normal gene and one disease-causing gene variant, the person will be a carrier for the disease, but usually will not show symptoms.
+The risk for two carrier parents to both pass the gene variant and have an affected child is 25% with each pregnancy.
+The risk of having a child who is a carrier like the parents is 50% with each pregnancy.
 The chance for a child to receive normal genes from both parents is 25%.
 The risk is the same for males and females.

 Autosomal dominant Alport syndrome is caused by disease-causing variants in one copy of either the COL4A3 gene or the COL4A4 gene.
-Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary for the appearance of the disease.
-The abnormal gene can be inherited from either parent, or can be the result of a new variant (gene change) in the affected individual.
-The risk of passing the abnormal gene from affected parent to offspring is 50% for each pregnancy.
+Dominant genetic disorders occur when only a single copy of a disease-causing gene variant is necessary to cause the disease.
+The gene variant can be inherited from either parent or can be the result of a new (de novo) changed gene in the affected individual.
+The risk of passing the gene variant from an affected parent to a child is 50% for each pregnancy.
 The risk is the same for males and females.

 Some individuals with Alport syndrome have loss of genetic material (microdeletion) and loss of function of several adjacent genes (contiguous gene syndrome) on the long arm of the X chromosome, which affects both the COL4A5 and COL4A6 genes.
 In addition to the classic symptoms of Alport syndrome, affected individuals can develop leiomyomatosis (tumors of smooth muscle that are not malignant).
 This is known as Alport syndrome with diffuse leiomyomatosis.
 Another disorder involving a contiguous gene syndrome associated with X-linked Alport syndrome is the AMME complex.
 For more information on these disorders, see the Related Disorders section below.